aws-samples/amazon-eks-security-immersion-day/content/3-pod-security/opa/2 - build-policy-constraint-constraint-template/index.en.md

 weight : 22
 ---

-In this section, we would be defining new constraint template and constraint that will force the use of privileged containers in the cluster.
+In this section, we will define a new constraint template and constraint that will force the cluster to use unprivileged containers.

 1. Build Constraint Templates

 ConstraintTemplate describes the Rego that enforces the constraint and the schema of the constraint.
-The schema constraint allows the author of the constraint (cluster admin) to define the contraint behavior.
+The schema constraint allows the author of the constraint (cluster admin) to define the constraint behavior.

-In this example, the cluster admin will force the use of unprivileged containers in the cluster.
-The OPA Gatekeeper will look for the securitycontext field and check if `privileged=true`.
-If it’s the case, then, the request will fail.
+In this scenario, the cluster administrator will force the cluster to use unprivileged containers.
+The OPA Gatekeeper will look for the securitycontext field and determine whether 'privileged=true' is present.
+If this is the case, the request will fail.

 :::code{showCopyAction=true showLineNumbers=false language=bash}
 cd ~/environment